alexrudall/rails-ai-book/src/app/docs/chattable/page.md

 end
 ```

-## Usage
+## Use

-In your app you should now be able to create a new Chat, go to its show page and create and receive messages from the LLM.
+In your app you should now be able to create a new Chat, go to its show page and create and receive messages from the LLM!

+## Limitations

 There is a limitation of this approach: each time you send a message it will also send the entire message history of this Chat to the LLM.
 In order to get around this limitation, we can use the [Assistants API](/docs/assistable).